Join us at Science Gallery London for an event exploring the role that creativity can play in supporting the mental health of medical practitioners.

 Who is this event for?

-This is an open and public event.
+This is an open and public event - all are welcome.
 However, it is primarily aimed at:

 Those working in medical education or clinical/health humanities.